Oahu restaurants closed by city recount strict, confusing enforcement of emergency liquor order

 On Wednesday the city released the names of three restaurants that were determined by the Honolulu Liquor Commission to have alcohol “readily available” after 10 p.m. on Saturday.

-The establishments were visited by liquor commission investigators and were subsequently closed for 24 hours, the city said.
+The restaurants — Pitch Sports Bar, Vein at Kakaako and The Nighthawk — were visited by liquor commission investigators and were subsequently closed for 24 hours, the city said.

-But representatives from two of the establishments said they were already closed by the time the investigators came, and the manager at a third establishment said they were cited for not cleaning up a nearly empty, stray cup of beer in time.
+But representatives from two of them said they were already closed by the time the investigators came, and the manager at the third said they were cited for not cleaning up a nearly empty, stray cup of beer in time.

-The owners for Pitch Sports Bar said that last call for alcohol is around 9:30 p.m., and around 9:45 p.m. they start clearing away glasses so that alcohol is not available at 10 p.m.
+The owners for Pitch Sports Bar at SALT in Kakaako said that last call for alcohol is around 9:30 p.m., and around 9:45 p.m. they start clearing away glasses so that alcohol is not available at 10 p.m.

-“We are very strict with our guests regarding the 10pm cut off for alcohol,” Zenn Inouye, manager and owner at Pitch Sports Bar, said in a written response to the Star-Advertiser.
-“However, we missed a cup that had less than 2 oz of beer in it and (were) cited for having alcohol available after 10.”
+“We are very strict with our guests regarding the 10 p.m. cut off for alcohol,” said manager and owner Zenn Inouye in a written response to the Honolulu Star-Advertiser.
+“However, we missed a cup that had less than 2 ounces of beer in it, and (we were) cited for having alcohol available after 10.”

-Inouye, who was working Saturday night, said the staff was not selling alcohol after 10 p.m. and that it was “an honest mistake” for not cleaning out the cup in time.
+Inouye, who was working Saturday night, said the staff was not selling alcohol after 10 p.m. and that it was “an honest mistake” for not cleaning up the cup in time.

 They are open until midnight for food sales only, he said, and stressed that they are compliant with all the other emergency orders.